 - What medicines do you take?

 - Blood work, such as a complete blood count (CBC), blood chemistries, blood clotting tests, and liver function tests

 - Esophagogastroduodenoscopy (EGD) (placing a lit tube through the mouth into the esophagus, stomach and duodenum)

 - Rectal examination

-- Tube through the nose into the stomach to check for blood
+- Tube through the nose into the stomach and then applying suction to check for blood in the stomach

-If you have vomited a lot of blood, you may need emergency treatment, which may include:
+If you have vomited a lot of blood, you may need emergency treatment.
+This may include:

 - Blood transfusions